-NFPA Fire Apparatus Equipped with a Tiller
+NFPA Fire Apparatus Equipped with an Aerial Device (Aerial)

 Prior to becoming certified in this position, the sample candidate must successfully complete the following Job Performance Requirements (JPR).
 The evaluator shall initial and date the appropriate box to indicate successful completion.
 For each JPR there are requisite knowledge and skill requirements.
 The evaluator must initial and date in the box provided to indicate the meeting of those requirements before the firefighter may proceed.